Skip to content

 What merge does

-agentsmesh merge reads the current canonical files in .agentsmesh/ (after your manual conflict resolution) and rewrites .agentsmesh/.lock with fresh checksums computed from the current state.
+agentsmesh merge reads the current canonical files in .agentsmesh/ (or ~/.agentsmesh/ with --global) and rewrites the matching lock file with fresh canonical-source checksums computed from the current state.

 Collaboration strategies